deepakcpakhale06/validatejson/README.md

 # validatejson

-This is simple tool to validate JSON payload against the JSON schema
+Accepts JSON payload and JSON schema as input and runs JSON payload validation against the provided JSON schema.